AXPZ20 KNHC 291633

 isolated strong convection is noted from 03N to 11N between 78W

 and 96W and within 120 nm S of trough between 127W and 140W.

 OFFSHORE WATERS WITHIN 250 NM OF MEXICO...

-across the offshore waters of Mexico.
+spread across the offshore waters west of the Baja California

-OFFSHORE WATERS WITHIN 250 NM OF CENTRAL AMERICA, COLOMBIA, AND
+OFFSHORE WATERS WITHIN 250 NM OF CENTRAL AMERICA, COLOMBIA, and

 WITHIN 750 NM OF ECUADOR...

 Moderate southerly flow prevails S of the monsoon trough, with

 gentle winds north of the monsoon trough.
 Combined seas are

 currently 5 to 7 ft in a mix of wind waves and southerly swell.